shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

     random variation in the simulation.
 It's possible that in other cases, other types of random variation will not pick up the same patterns.
+-   I assumed the baseline conversion rate remains the same and is not dependent on the number of days it took to convert.
+This was meant to be a simplifying assumption.
+In reality, the longer it takes people to convert, the lower probability they probabily have of converting.
+However, the same decrease in probabily will be present in both the control and variant groups.
+The major issue shown above is that the variant (`B`) group starts out at a higher probabilty, **relative** to the `A` group, and then over time **converges** to the `A` group's conversion rate (i.e. the baseline).
+If the baseline changes over time, you will still get the same **relative** start point and **convergence**.
+On the other hand, if we did account for the baseline conversion rate's potential decrease over time, we might see less conversion events in the areas that have similar conversion rates as the A group, and the result would be that we are over-estimating the impact (based on all the assumptions above) of the effects shown above..
+Or... is this already accounted from the fact that there is, overall, a lot less people converting at that time.
+Yeah, now that i think about it.
+That's dumb, delete.